Deepesh-vendoti/Deepesh-vendoti/README.md

 - 👋 Hey..
 Deep here
-- 👀 a medico interested in low / no code ...
+- 👀 a medico learnign to code...
-- 🌱 Currently starting with JS.. late than never
+- 🌱 Currently starting with JS & Solidity
 - 💞️ Love to connect for gigs on JS or no code to start with
 - 📫 Available on deepesh.vendoti@gmail.com